 This course will provide the student with the conceptual framework for individual and community health promotion, as well as injury/disease prevention across the life span.
 Course content includes examination of concepts of health, health promotion, wellness and prevention, and health related quality of life (HRQoL).
 Basic epidemiological principles will be discussed and applied to specific diseases related to the practice of physical therapy including examination of best evidence for screening and prevention.
-Current theories of health behavior change will be discussed, as well as issues of adherence, locus of control, motivation, and the influence of culture and cultural issues on health promotion.
+Current theories of health behavior change will be discussed, as well as issues of adherence and compliance, locus of control, motivation, and the influence of culture and context on health promotion.
 To demonstrate understanding and application of the key concepts of health behavior change, students will assess their own level of wellness, implement a personal plan to address a particular health behavior, and analyze the outcome of the intervention.
 Community based health promotion will also be addressed including needs assessment, planning, resources, and process and outcome assessment.
 Students will apply their knowledge by creating a community based health promotion or disease/injury prevention program and present their project to their peers.
-Issues related to women's health will also be addressed including osteoporosis management, incontinence, pregnancy related issues, as well as pelvic floor dysfunction.
+In addition this course will address curricular content related to women's health including examination through intervention considerations related to incontinence, pregnancy and related short term/long term sequelae, and pelvic floor dysfunction.
 Prerequisite: PT Third Year Fall professional status or permission of PT Department.
-Session: Fall
+(GR)